-khushnaseebi hai jo de baap ko beta kaandha, baap ka laashey jawaan, haaye uthana nahin acha fortunate is the one whose son shoulders his coffin a father' carrying a young one's body is a travesty out when militants are killed.
+khushnaseebi hai jo de baap ko beta kaandha,

+baap ka laashey jawaan, haaye uthana nahin acha

+fortunate is the one whose son shoulders his coffin

+a father' carrying a young one's body is a travesty

+This ritual of mourning is an act of remembrance by association.
+To Masooma, Ali Akbar epitomizes the rebels martyred by the state in their fight for the freedom of Kashmir.
+It becomes a "hidden transcript" to fight the oppressor of the time, synonymous with Yazid (Scott, 1990, p.
+6).
+For her, Muharram processions bear resemblance to the funeral processions that are carried out when militants are killed.
 The arrival of Zuljanah, the horse, comes bearing the news of the death of Imam Hussain.
-It is replicated on the morning of Ashura, when women gather around it, remembering the martyrdom of Imam Hussain, and touching the horse as a symbol of remembrance, invoking divine intercession for their adversities.
-In many funeral processions, women gather around the body of a slain militant in large numbers.
+It is replicated on the morning of Ashura (the day of Imam Hussain's martyrdom), when women gather around it, remembering the martyrdom of Imam Hussain, and touching the horse as a symbol of remembrance, invoking divine intercession for their adversities.
+Similarly, in many funeral processions, women gather around the body of a slain militant in large numbers.
 Much like the Muharram processions, some women jockey for strategic positions, well veiled behind the curtains for a view of the funeral.